 Our next destination wasn’t that far off (approximately 24 miles), and we had plenty of time, which was a good thing because we were heading into the wind and could expect very little help from nature.

 We anticipated that it would be almost entirely up to diesel power to propel us toward our next anchorage at Northwest Bay, a small, quite protected anchorage near a logging sort located between Parksville and Nanoose Bay.
-Our prediction was indeed mostly accurate, but there were a few opportunities to fly the fore-sails, which we gladly took advantage of, with absolutely no issues.
+Our prediction about getting little to no help from nature was, indeed, mostly accurate, but there were a few opportunities to fly the fore-sails, which we gladly took advantage of, with absolutely no issues.

 The time and effort invested into getting “Ready” to proper trim proved to be time well spent.
 She woke up every morning prepared for duty, and she unfailingly executed her tasks.
 A truly marvelous example of the C&C name.

-Northwest Bay, just around the corner from the small community of Nanoose Bay, was to be our home for the next five nights as we rectified any issues we thought may spring up if not tended to, adjusted some of our interior layout and stowage, relaxed, took care of a few chores on land and even had my sister-in-law aboard for an overnight visit.
+Northwest Bay, just around the corner from the small community of Nanoose Bay, was to be our home for the next five nights as we rectified any issues we thought may spring up if not tended to.
+We adjusted some of our interior layout and stowage, relaxed, took care of a few chores on land, and had my sister-in-law aboard for an overnight visit.

 Although the next day’s cleanup took hours, it was a good visit.
 It was to be the first of many nights spent with friends or family aboard, because the thing about boats is, when you have one, everyone wants to go boating.
 And, really, who can blame them?